zykron1/Blockchain/README.md

 Prints out the entire blockchain

 `node blockchain save`<br>
-Saves the serialized version of the blockchian into the `blockchain` file
+Saves the serialized version of the blockchain into the `blockchain` file

 `node blockchain load`<br>
 Loads the blockchain from the serialized `blockchain` file